postmatic/epoch/readme.txt

 == Changelog ==

+= 1.0.8 =

+The first of a series of releases which will be focusing on speed and performance.

+- We've come up with a low-tech & high performance solution to polling the server for new comments.
+It's experimental depending on your host but you can read all about how to activate it [here](http://docs.gopostmatic.com/article/192-how-to-enable-even-lighter-weight-server-polling).
+Official support from varying hosts coming soon.
+- Somewhere in the depths of earlier development Epoch stopped being smart about when to load and when to lay low.
+That's been fixed, ipmroved upon, and had a serious IQ lift.
+- There was a horrible war between Epoch and some antispam plugins on certain configurations.
+'Twas ugly but now has been fixed.
+This resolves the *your comment was not accepted, please verify that everything is filled out correctly* problem.
+- We made a fancy loading spinner that tricks your brain into not being bored when you are waiting for comments to load.
+Silly humans.
+We have a lot of work to do regarding loading performance on posts with 100+ comments.
+We have plans.
+- There was an issue with the trackbacks/pings setting not saving/rendering correctly.
+Fixed.
+- We've added some special styles for [Rating System](https://wordpress.org/plugins/rating-system/).
+Go rate some comments.

 = 1.0.7.1 =

 - A quick fix for a fatal error on activation that was present in 1.0.7.
-Plus Jason had another cool idea for renderin Crowd Control on mobile after sleeping on it. :)
+Plus Jason had another cool idea for rendering Crowd Control on mobile after sleeping on it. :)

 = 1.0.7 =